 - The first lesson for introducing a Collections Reference Page is typically simple and short.
 The E’s Dropping or Y’s Exchanging Pages are examples of Collections Pages.

-- As you continue to work through the Wise lists, you “collect” words to add to the reference page in order to practice the rules.
+- As you continue to work through the Wise lists, you “collect” words to add to the Reference Page in order to practice the rules.
 You’ll come back to these page over and over, as directed by the Wise Guide, to reinforce the rule.
-This allows the student to gain understanding of the rules.
+This allows the student to gain a deeper understanding of these rules.
 Don’t you find there are lessons in life that you need to return to often before it finally “sticks?”
 The same holds true with the phonograms and spelling rules.
 Repeated exposure as you move up in vocabulary solidifies these concepts.
 Mastery comes by experiencing the rules as work over and over and over again as you work your way through the Wise List.

 Sometimes a rule is merely introduced in the context of a new spelling list rather than with a Reference Page.